tgrospic/rholang-hs/src/DeepShallow/ConcurrencyLamport.md

 - every property can be expressed as conjunction of safety and liveness property
   - safety   = something does not produce bad answer
   - liveness = something good eventually happens (termination, responsiveness)
-  - temporal logic provided a way to use safety properties in proving livness properties (paper)
+  - temporal logic provided a way to use safety properties in proving liveness properties (paper)

 Branching time & linear time (temporal logic)
 https://youtu.be/hxDXwG6h32s?t=1289